 Damages in a Jacksonville Medical Malpractice Claim or Lawsuit

-A victim that suffers an injury due to medical negligence can seek compensation for both economic and non-economic damages under the law.
-Each category of legal damages covers the losses of a patient that relates to their injury and the impact of those injuries.
-However, the calculation of these losses can vary depending on which party runs the numbers.
+A victim who suffers an injury due to medical negligence can seek compensation for economic and non-economic damages under the law.
+Each category of legal damages covers a patient’s losses that relate to their injury and the impact of those injuries.
+However, case values can vary depending on which party runs the numbers.

-After a medical malpractice claim, the medical malpractice insurer of a provider, if applicable, will make a different determination of your damages—if they accept liability for the injuries.
-However, insurers rarely offer victims the maximum compensation they deserve.
-This is where an attorney who represents you can make a significant difference in the outcome of your case.
+After a medical malpractice claim, the medical malpractice insurer of a provider, if applicable, will make a different determination of your damages – if they accept liability for the injuries.
+However, insurers rarely offer victims the fair compensation they deserve.
+This is where a Jacksonville lawyer who represents you can make a significant difference in the outcome of your case.

 Your attorney can help you independently evaluate your injuries and the losses that result from those injuries.
 While many of these losses will relate to your medical care and needs and your lost work, some losses will come because of the effects of the injuries on your personal life and future.

 A calculation of losses that accounts for each aspect of damage due to an injury can help you better understand the value of your case and what fair compensation is.